12 Best Restaurants in Denton, TX 2026 (Best Food)

 Their menu is flexible, offering wholesome and hearty options like juicy steak and honey chipotle salmon to lighter, healthier vegetarian options, like avocado tacos.
 If you want drinks with your meal, they also have a popular bar that has bagged multiple awards, including the title of Denton’s Best Martini.

 Greenhouse Restaurant has specials that change daily.
 They have common ones like Martini Mondays and Wine and Dine Wednesdays, but also have unique specials like School Spirit Thursdays.
-Just show your ID if you’re school faculty or staff and get drinks or spinach and artichoke dip for just $3.
+Check the current specials before you go, since deals can change.

 Hannah’s